bixb922/crank-organ/doc-software/README.md

 Also: Keep a copy of the MIDI files on your PC, or backup the tunelib folder after changes.

+The backup files in the /data folder (for example /data/tunelib.json-2023-11-10, /data/config.json-2023-11-02) can be deleted after a backup has been done.

 # Recent changes

-* Record history of tunes played.
-Show times a tune has played.
-New history page to show past performances with dates and times.
+* Page with history of tunes played, button to purge old records.
-* More fields for tunelib: date added, rating, info, number of times played, and more.
+* More fields for tunelib: date added, rating, info, number of times played.
 * Integrated tunelib editor
-* Sticky table headers
-* Allow ordering of tune list
+* Order tunes on tunelist page by any field
 * Time zone support.
 Time zone and current DST is read from worldtimeapi.org once a day.
 * Standard Web authentication if password is required to change configuration
 * Microcontroller enters deepsleep after a time to conserve energy
 * Keep backup of json files when changed
 * Make tune play speed changable even without crank sensor
-* RGB Led colors on startup
+* Bettery RGB LED colors on startup
-* Migrated web server from tinyweb to Microdot, preparing for https support.
+* Migrated web server from tinyweb to Microdot
 * Improved blocking of MIDI playback when using tuner or pin test functions
 * Tested and measured for interference of web server functions with MIDI music playback.
 Enhanced a guard to minimize delays of MIDI events due to essential functions during playback.
 * Improved and changed touchpad sensitivity.
 Touchpad now works on release.
 Two touches in a row with a empty setlist will shuffle all tunes.
 RGB LED gives visual feedback when using touchpad.
 * Changed fields on forms change background color until saved.
 * Tuner now locks in on signals where harmonics are much stronger than the fundamental.
 * Refactored many modules to be based on classes instead of plain modules.
-* Updated documentation, made diagrams work on github
+* Updated documentation, made Mermaid diagrams work on github
-* Restructured language support.
-Complete software is available in english language.
-Web pages related to music performance are available in spanish translation.
 * Standarized parameters for battery usage to watts and watt-hours.
 Record when battery is set to zero, and record playing time.
 USB battery pack keepalive function.
 * Initial page can now be set by configuration
 * Corrected errors in detailed hardware and software documentation, schematics and images
 * Added button on the MIDI configuration page to test the solenoid when installing the wiring.
 * Detection of polyphony to limit battery consumption
 * Cream background color for changed fields in forms
+* Check maximum number of solenoids on to limit current consumption of battery.
+* German and spanish translation of many pages

 # Programming language